The DVD Releases

 The Old Produce the Best DVD Set of the Year Trick

 Time-Life released Get Smart: The Complete Collection for sale in the U.S. in November, 2006.
-It's an amazing collection that has won numerous awards, including Best In Show at the TV-DVD Awards.
+It's an amazing collection that won numerous awards, including Best In Show at the TV-DVD Awards.
 Get Smart: The Complete Collection features all 138 episodes uncut and beautifully re-mastered.
-It's available RIGHT NOW from Time-Life for only $99.95 and free shipping!
-The box set has over 9 hours of extras, beautifully restored masters, and comes in a cool phone booth box.
-Individual sets of all five seasons, complete with extras, can also be bought from Time-Life right now.
+The box set has over 9 hours of extras, beautifully restored masters, and came in a cool phone booth box.
+Unfortunately, Time-Life no longer sells DVDs, so you have to find the box set on your own, although Amazon does have people selling it.
+Individual sets of all five seasons, complete with extras, also are no longer available for purchase new.
+I do see people selling used copies on Amazon and other online retailers.
 Complete details on every extra can be found below.

 Time-Life worked out a deal with HBO to share the rights and DVD production and for both of them to release Get Smart on DVD.
 Time-Life would have a year's exclusive to sell its set online and via phone order.
 After that year was up, HBO was allowed to sell the DVD set via normal retail outlets.
 In a rare move, Time-Life began by selling just the complete box set, which was a huge relief to completists like myself.
 The box set was a tremendous success, far exceeding anyone's projections.
 That led the HBO retail release to be delayed for over a year.
 HBO began releasing a retail version of the season sets in 2008, but the retail season sets are a stripped down version of the Time-Life sets and have very few extras.
-The box set is still available from Time-Life and also via retail outlets and it has all the extras.
-Confused?
-The details are all below.
+The HBO release is still available via Amazon.
+There are no bonus discs with this version.
+I've made a little chart below to show the differences between the two sets, even though it's probably too late to find the collector's set.

 Season Set Details: